Always call 112 or 999 if someone is seriously ill or injured and their life is at risk.

 - call the ambulance service back if your location changes

-- if you're calling from home or work, ask someone to open the door and direct the paramedics to where they're needed
+- if you're calling from home or work, ask someone to open the door and direct them to where they're needed

-- if you can, write down the patient's GP details and collect any medication they're taking
+- write down the patient's GP details and collect any medication they're taking, if you can

-- if you can, tell the paramedics about any allergies the patient has
+- tell the paramedics about any allergies the patient has, if you can

-If it's not a life-threatening emergency and urgent medical attention isn't needed, consider other options before calling 112 or 999.
+If urgent medical attention is not needed, consider other options before calling 112 or 999.